 Anyone who has a passion for automobiles and has an eye on the economic aspects of a mobile future is in good hands in this field of study.

 The field of study at a glance

 The courses are offered (also dual) primarily at universities of applied sciences.
 At some universities, you can also focus on the automotive industry as part of industrial engineering.

 The bachelor's degree provides basic scientific and practical knowledge in production and logistics, vehicle technology, technical purchasing and controlling as well as product management.

-Possible modules include automotive demand and sales, automotive engineering and project management, business English and business computing, controlling in the automotive industry, marketing focuses in the automotive industry, mathematics, legal foundations in the automotive industry, strategic management, workshop and parts management, value creation structures and processes, and competition and commercial law.
+Possible modules include chassis and body technology, car dealership management, marketing in the automotive industry, electromobility, marketing processes, procurement and value creation processes, mathematics, legal principles in the automotive industry, strategic management, workshop and parts management, value creation structures and processes as well as competition and commercial law.

 Graduates are offered various fields of activity in companies in the vehicle industry as well as in supplier companies, e.g. in purchasing, procurement, sales, sales or management.